PNEUMONIA SYMPTOMS?

 Source: Blood

-• Will sometimes turn positive with previous infections that are no longer active
+- Will often turn positive with previous infections that are no longer active

 Other Testing:

 Beyond additional imaging studies, other tests are also sometimes used to test for histoplasmosis.
-For example, patients who have lung nodules may have those sampled and tested via culture and to look at it under the microscope (particularly when there is a concern for lung cancer).
+For example, patients who have lung nodules may have those sampled and tested via culture (taking a washing of the lung to try and grow fungus on a plate) and to look at it under the microscope (particularly when there is a concern for lung cancer).
 Sometimes, your doctors may order testing on sputum or a lung washing, although this is not done that frequently.
 For a discussion of these tests, please see Testing Algorithm for Histoplasmosis.